cursedxp/portfolio-site/README.md

-# 🌐 [Your Name]'s Portfolio
+# 🌐 Anil Ozsoy's Portfolio Site

 Welcome to the digital playground of Anil Ozsoy, a passionate Frontend Developer and experienced UX/UI Designer dedicated to crafting seamless digital experiences.
 Here, you'll find a collection of my work that showcases my journey, skills, and dedication to design and development. 🚀

 ## About Me

 Hi there!
-I'm [Your Name], and I've been weaving the web with code and design for over [X] years.
+I'm Anil, and I've been weaving the web with code and design for over 10 years.
 With a keen eye for design and a coder's logic, I create user-centric digital experiences that are both intuitive and engaging. 🎨💻

 ### What I Do